lucadelu/pyModis/docs/source/pymodis/modules.rst

 convert MODIS data, it is already used by GRASS GIS in r.in.modis addons tools.

-It is compose by three module:
+It is compose by four module:

+.. only:: latex

+  * :doc:`downmodis`
+  * :doc:`parsemodis`
+  * :doc:`convertmodis`
+  * :doc:`qualitymodis`

+  .. raw:: latex

+    \newpage % hard pagebreak at exactly this position

 .. toctree::
    :maxdepth: 4

-   pymodis
+   downmodis
+   parsemodis
+   convertmodis
+   qualitymodis